c3d/xl/doc/HANDBOOK_2-evaluation.md

 ### Pattern matching scope values

-When a pattern is matched to an argument, it can be matched either directly by value, or it can be matched by looking up the corresponding name in a scope.
+When a pattern is a comma-separated parameter list, it can be matched to a comma-separated argument list as explained above, but it can also be matched by looking up the relevant parameter names in a scope passed as an argument.

 This, combined with the rules about matching blocks, makes it possible to pass arguments by name for clarity in very long parameter lists.

 ```xl
 // Function to create a person, with many parameters